Join beClub

 Sober is Happening

 The effects of alcohol are waning.
 In the past couple of years, the societal influence of alcohol has shifted.
-More and more people are reportedly minimizing their alcohol consumption, or simply eliminating it from their lifestyles, opting for activities that promote clarity, health, and wellness.
+More and more people are reportedly minimizing their alcohol consumption and getting Alcohol-Free Lifestyles, or simply eliminating it from their lifestyles, opting for activities that promote clarity, health, and wellness.

 While this article is all about the awesome things people have turned to in their alcohol-free lives, it is important to know that sober living is far from just a fad.